 This last petal was also a little ‘messy’ on the outline – the edge isn’t even and looks a little messy.
 By the time I actually noticed this I decided I wasn’t going to unpick the whole petal, so it is staying that way!

-One reference I found particularly useful when working these petals was Trish Burrs’s book ‘Long and Short Stitch Embroidery – A Collection of Flowers‘.
+One reference I found particularly useful when working these petals was Trish Burrs’s book ‘Long and Short Stitch Embroidery – A Collection of Flowers’.
 She has some great detailed information and working photos of a very similar petal!
-Her books can be purchased through her Etsy shop, Amazon, Book Depository or ask your local Needlework or bookshop.
+Her books can be purchased through her shop, Amazon, Book Depository or Abe Books.
 I have a number of Trish’s books, and I find them very useful.
 Her photographs and instructions are set out in a way that makes it easy to understand and follow.

 I then had to tackle the leaf again.
 I admit, I really wasn’t looking forward to this, as I hadn’t had much luck with it in the previous attempts!
 But I soldiered on, and whilst I am not as happy with this leaf as I am with the first one, I decided that it would do.
 Despite it not being perfect, I am certainly starting to understand the concept of long and short stitch a lot more, and I am now really starting to understand the importance of that little stitch that helps to change the direction of the stitches ever so slightly.
 One fabric thread makes a huge difference to the end result when laying your threads!